openhab/openhab-docs/ui/building-pages.md

 Virtually everywhere - with the notable exception of chart pages - every time you need a config prop to be dynamically updated, you can use an expression to configure it.
 Expressions are string literals beginning with the symbol `=` and everything after it is evaluated using a syntax very similar to JavaScript, you can use arithmetic or string operations etc., the [conditional (ternary) operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator), as well as the following objects (subject to evolutions):

 - `items` is a dynamic key/value dictionary allowing you to retrieve the state of items; the result of `items.Item1` will be an object like `{ state: '23', displayState: '23 °C' }` (`displayState` may be omitted).
-You can therefore use `items.Item1.state` to use the current state of Item1 in your expression, if it changes, it will be reevaluated;
+You can therefore use `items.Item1.state` to use the current state of Item1 in your expression, if it changes, it will be reevaluated
 - `props` is a dictionary of the key/values of self-defined props for the current personal widget, or page (pages, like any root UI components, may indeed have props).
-It is indispensable to use props in expressions when developing a personal widget;
+It is indispensable to use props in expressions when developing a personal widget
-- `vars` is a dictionary of variables (see below) that are available in the component's context;
+- `vars` is a dictionary of variables (see below) that are available in the component's context
-- `loop` is a dictionary containing iteration information when you're repeating components from a source collection, it is defined only when in the context of a `oh-repeater` component;
+- `loop` is a dictionary containing iteration information when you're repeating components from a source collection, it is defined only when in the context of a `oh-repeater` component
-- the JavaScript `Math` object (so your can use _Math.floor(...), Math.round(...) and the like;
+- the JavaScript `Math` object (so you can use _Math.floor(...), Math.round(...) and the like
 - the JavaScript `JSON` object to parse or produce JSON;
-- `dayjs` to build instances of the [day.js library](https://day.js.org/docs/en/parse/now) that you can use to parse or manipulate date & time;
+- `dayjs` to build instances of the [day.js library](https://day.js.org/docs/en/parse/now) that you can use to parse or manipulate date & time
-- `theme` which holds the current theme: `ios`, `md` or `aurora`;
+- `theme` which holds the current theme: `ios`, `md` or `aurora`
 - `themeOptions` and `device` allow to use the relevant objects that you can see in the About page, Technical information, View details, under `clientInfo`

 Expressions are particularly useful in cases where one wants to combine the states of more than one Item, or use the state of more than one Item in a single widget element.